ameya-keskar/java-websocket-assignment/README.md

      cd client
      java Client.java localhost <port-number-1> localhost <port-number-2>
      ```
-  Kindly follow the order - servers have to be setup first before the client can communicate with them.
+  Kindly follow the order for setting up all the servers - servers have to be setup first before the client can communicate with them.